spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 - The `--env-file` option will read the **.packerenv** file.
 - The `--volume ` option will mount a local directory to the container.
 - It uses our official tutorials container, `ghcr.io/spectrocloud/tutorials:1.0.6`, as a jump host.
-- The `sh "cd edge-native/vmware/packer/ && packer build -force --var-file=vsphere.hcl build.pkr.hcl` shell sub-command will change to the **edge-native/vmware/packer/** directory in the container and execute `packer build` to create the VM template.
+- The `sh -c "cd edge-native/vmware/packer/ && packer build -force --var-file=vsphere.hcl build.pkr.hcl` shell sub-command will change to the **edge-native/vmware/packer/** directory in the container and execute `packer build` to create the VM template.
 In the `packer build` command:
   - The `-force` flag will destroy the existing template, if any.
   - The `--var-file` option will read the **vsphere.hcl** file from the container.
 It contains the VM template name, VM configuration, and ISO file name to use.
+The VM configuration conforms to the [minimum device requirements](https://docs.spectrocloud.com/clusters/edge/architecture/#minimumdevicerequirements).

 Here is the **vsphere.hcl** file content for your reference; however, you do not have to modify these configurations in this tutorial.
 <br />